wonsunahn/CS1632_PittEdu/README.md

 ## Submission

-Please do a group submission, like the exercise.
-Submit the same repository that you submitted for the exercise at the **Exercise 3 Extra Credit** link.
+Please do a **group submission** for the extra credit.
+Work together on one of the individual repositories that you submitted for Exercise 3.
+Feel free to add your partner as collaborator to the repository.
+When you are done, submit at the **Exercise 3 Extra Credit** link.
 You should get a full score on the autograder and have used "store xpath count" to get credit.
 Make sure the files "PittEdu.side" and "PittEduTest.java" are in your submission.